Busting the myths about recycling in Brisbane

 Myth busted!

-Council collects your recycling with our dedicated fleet of recycling trucks.
-In 2022-23, Council collected about 81,000 tonnes of paper, cardboard, glass, plastic, and metals from Brisbane households.
-These materials are sorted and prepared for reprocessing into new products and packaging.
+Council collects household recycling using a dedicated fleet of recycling trucks.
+In 2024-25, we collected around 61,000 tonnes of material from Brisbane kerbsides, including paper, cardboard, glass, plastics and metals.
+After collection, facilities sort and process recyclables to transform them into new products and packaging.

 Myth 3: I don’t need to recycle because Brisbane has heaps of space to bury our waste